sraza-onshape/sraza-onshape/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/zain-train/)
 [![Outlook](https://img.shields.io/badge/Email-MS%20Outlook-blue)](mailto:sraza@ptc.com)

 Welcome to my GitHub page!
 My name's Zain.
-As part of the RCO team (R&D and Customer Operations) team at Onshape, I write code that deals with bugs in our production code, so that customers don't have to.
+As part of the RCO team (R&D and Customer Operations) team at Onshape, I write code that deals with bugs in our production code, so that our customers don't have to.

 Pronouns: he/him